 Read ahead to see GVI’s list of five unique Seychelles facts you may not have known until now.

-Located on the island of Mahe, one of the Seychelles’ many coral islands, one day spent adventuring on foot is more than enough time to explore this cultural hub of a city.
+Located on the island of Mahe, one of Seychelles’ many coral islands, one day spent adventuring on foot is more than enough time to explore this cultural hub of a city.

 Despite its size, the city is home to around 25,000 inhabitants.
-At the center is the Victoria Clocktower, a national monument reflective of London’s “Big Ben”.
-Just around the corner sits the Sir Selwyn Clarke Market – a sensuous representation of the city’s unique charm, characterized by a close and friendly community.
+At the centre is the Victoria Clocktower, a national monument reflective of London’s Big Ben.
+Just around the corner sits the Sir Selwyn Selwyn-Clarke Market – a sensuous representation of the city’s culture, characterized by a close and welcoming community.

 Victoria may be smaller than most capital cities, but this place definitely gives meaning to the phrase “enjoy the little things in life”.

 2) This archipelago was once used as a pirate hideout

 Back in the day, pirates used to seek out Seychelles as their safe haven.
 Anse Forbans beach (Pirate’s Cove) on Mahe, and Côte d’Oron beach on Praslin were both favourite hideouts.

 One buccaneer who may have used these sheltered bays was the infamous Olivier Levasseur, a Frenchman whose nickname was “La Buse” (the buzzard).

 It’s believed that he hid treasure worth over 114,000 pounds in Bel Ombre, a district in the north of the Seychelles’ island of Mahe.
 The treasure still remains unfound.

 3) The world’s largest tortoise, Esmeralda, lives in Seychelles